Jetty Island. Credit: Elisa Murray

-While not the official end of summer, Labor Day weekend does mark the transition from summer to fall — and to school, for many families.
+While not the official end of summer, Labor Day weekend does mark the transition from summer to fall — and back to school, for many families.

-It’s a busy long weekend for camping and quick getaways.
+Labor Day weekend is a busy weekend for last-hurrah family camping and quick getaways.
 But for those of us sticking around town and looking to savor every drop of summer 2023, we’ve rounded up all the best things to do Labor Day weekend in Seattle.
 Let’s queue up some long-weekend family fun!

 1. Ferry to Jetty Island

-This man-made island that’s a summer paradise of sand and water is open daily through its last day of the season, Sunday, Sept.
-4. Head to Everett to catch the ferry — the ride takes 5 minutes — and make it a glorious family beach day.
+Jetty Island is a man-made summer paradise of sand and water.
+It’s open daily through its last day of the season, Sunday, Sept.
+3. Head to Everett to catch the ferry — the ride takes 5 minutes — and make it a glorious family beach day.

 2. All aboard!

 Who doesn’t love trains?
 It’s a great weekend to hop on a scale mini train ride on the Great Northern & Cascade Railway, or aboard Kitsap Live Steamers’ mini trains.
-The Northwest Railway Museum is also running Labor Day weekend trains for a scenic ride between North Bend and Snoqualmie Falls.
+For a scenic ride, the Northwest Railway Museum is running Labor Day weekend trains between North Bend and Snoqualmie Falls.
 Mt.
 Rainier Scenic Railroad’s steam train excursion from Elbe to Mineral returns for a limited time.

 3. Olympia Harbor Days

-Tour the super-cool vintage tugboats docked at the harbor, then watch the tugs race around Budd Inlet at this fun-filled festival celebrating local maritime history and industry.
-Families will dig all of the activities, including tugboat races, face painting, Legos, pirate stuff, handmade ice cream and lots more.
+Tour the super-cool vintage tugboats docked at the harbor, then watch the tugs race around Budd Inlet at fun-filled Olympia Harbor Days.
+This annual fest celebrates the local maritime industry and its important history.
+Families will dig all of the activities, including tugboat races, sand carving, Legos, pirate stuff, live music and lots more.

 4. Fair-time fun